mem0ai/mem0/README.md

 - **Cross-Platform Consistency**: Uniform behavior across devices
 - **Managed Service**: Hassle-free hosted solution

+### How Mem0 works?

+Mem0 leverages a hybrid database approach to manage and retrieve long-term memories for AI agents and assistants.
+Each memory is associated with a unique identifier, such as a user ID or agent ID, allowing Mem0 to organize and access memories specific to an individual or context.

+When a message is added to the Mem0 using add()  method, the system extracts relevant facts and preferences and stores it across data stores: a vector database, a key-value database, and a graph database.
+This hybrid approach ensures that different types of information are stored in the most efficient manner, making subsequent searches quick and effective.

+When an AI agent or LLM needs to recall memories, it uses the search() method.
+Mem0 then performs search across these data stores, retrieving relevant information from each source.
+This information is then passed through a scoring layer, which evaluates their importance based on relevance, importance, and recency.
+This ensures that only the most personalized and useful context is surfaced.

+The retrieved memories can then be appended to the LLM's prompt as needed, enhancing the personalization and relevance of its responses.

 ### Use Cases

 Mem0 empowers organizations and individuals to enhance: